Artwork courtesy of La Grange Remote Community School, Bidyadanga Community, Karajarri Country

 Strep A is a bacteria that causes throat and skin infections, usually in kids aged five to 15.
 Left untreated, it can also lead to devastating conditions that can cause lasting damage to the heart or kidneys, toxic shock syndrome or flesh-eating disease.

 Each year, Strep A causes 616 million sore throats and 500,000 deaths.
-That’s why ASAVI is leading the global effort to develop a world-first Strep A vaccine.
+That’s why the Australian Strep A Vaccine Initiative (ASAVI) is leading the global effort to develop a world-first Strep A vaccine.
 We’re determined to reduce the impact of Strep A infections, potentially saving millions of young lives and improving the health and wellbeing of our kids.

 ASAVI is a partnership between Telethon Kids Institute and Murdoch Children’s Research Institute (MCRI), led by Co-Directors Jonathan Carapetis and Andrew Steer.
 Together, we work closely with public health organisations, industry, academic partners and the International Strep A Consortium (SAVAC).